Wilson joins Newcastle from Bournemouth

 The 28-year-old striker, capped four times by England, has signed a four-year deal with the Magpies ahead of the new Premier League season.

+🗣 "I didn't have the greatest season last year.
+Eight goals in the league is not something I'd even like to associate myself with so I'll be looking to get to double figures as soon as possible."

-Aston Villa were heavily linked with Wilson, who has previously been of interest to Chelsea too.
+Aston Villa was heavily linked with Wilson, who has previously been of interest to Chelsea too.

 "From the minute I knew that Newcastle were interested, it was definitely something that appealed to me," he said in quotes published on Newcastle's website.